austin-hoover/ment/README.md

 MENT uses the method of Lagrange Multipliers combined with a nonlinear Gauss-Seidel relaxation method to solve the constrained optimization problem.
 There are two equivalent ways to run the algorithm.
 The first, called "reverse mode", uses numerical integration; the second, called "forward mode" uses particle sampling.
 Numerical integration is the best choice in low-dimensional problems, while particle sampling is the better choice in high-dimensional problems.

 This repository contains both a forward-mode and reverse-mode implementation of MENT.
 In forward mode, one must sample particles from an unnormalized distribution function.
 A grid-based sampler is included for problems of dimension $N <= 4$.
-Several MCMC algorithms are included for $N >= 4$.
+Several MCMC algorithms are included for $N >= 4$, including the No-Underrun Sampler (NURS) and Metropolis-Hastings (MH).
+The samplers are vectorized and can be run with many chains at once.

 Each projection is defined as a sum over one or more axes after a transformation of the coordinates.
 The only requirement on the transformations is that they must be deterministic and one-to-one.
 The code is set up to take arbitrary transformation functions as inputs.
 This allows straightforward integration with particle tracking codes.